ropensci/sasquatch/README.md

 ## Usage

-Once you have setup `saspy` and connected to the right python environment using `reticulate` (if necessary), use `sas_use_quarto()` to create the `sasquatch` template to a specified directory.
+Once you have setup `SASPy` and connected to the right python environment using `reticulate` (if necessary), use `sas_use_quarto()` to create the `sasquatch` template to a specified directory.